stratosida/ida-regression/docs/nhanes_IDAP.md

 <span style="color:blue">5.
 Matrix/heatmap of Pearson correlation coefficients between all independent variables.</span>

 Pearson correlation coefficients will be computed between all independent variables.
-The correlation coefficients will be depicted by means of a (quadratic) heat map.
-Moreover, a network graph between all independent variables will be constructed, which will be thresholded at an absolute correlation coefficient of 0.3.
+The correlation coefficients will be depicted by means of a heat map.

-Spearman correlation coefficients will be computed as well, and the 10 pairs of covariates with the largest absolute difference between Pearson and Spearman correlation coefficients will be flagged.
-These pairs will be graphically investigated by constructing separate scatterplots.
+Differences between Pearson and Spearman correlation coefficients will be graphically investigated.

 <span style="color:blue">6.
 Appropriate visual (and numerical) presentations of the association of each covariate with the two pivotal covariates.</span>